dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 more solutions if the `Bag` turns out to be too small after all.
 To your editors!

-(Is demanding steadfastness from a predicate, as the ISO standard demands of `findall/3`, even reasonable?
-I doubt it.
-Predicates should "fail fast" with the full information that can be obtained from the arguments they have been given.
+(Is demanding steadfastness from a predicate, as the ISO standard demands of `findall/3`, necessarily reasonable?
+Predicates could well "fail fast" with the full information that can be obtained from the arguments they have been given.
- If you absolutely want steadfastness, you can always pass an unbound variable (which gives nothing away) at the parameter position marked `-` and unify that with a not-full-unbound term afterwards.)
+ If one absolutely wants steadfastness, one can always pass an unbound variable (which gives nothing away) at the parameter position marked `-` and unify that with a not-full-unbound/possibly ground term afterwards.)

 ### Edge case; bad bag